yuezheli/PBPK_Tranexamic_Acid/README.md

 ## Model Development

-The PBPK model is borrowed from [Utsey et al., 2020](https://dmd.aspetjournals.org/content/48/10/903) with an additional compartment added to model TXA absoption with first-order kinetics.
+The PBPK model is borrowed from [Utsey et al., 2020](https://dmd.aspetjournals.org/content/48/10/903) with an additional compartment added to model TXA absoption with first-order kinetics and pancreas being lumped into the rest of body.
 Additional drug property related to TXA is obtained from its [PubChem page](https://pubchem.ncbi.nlm.nih.gov/compound/Tranexamic-acid).

 The base model is built with following assumptions:
 - All drug in the plasma is unbound